PeskyPotato/GrabIt/README.md

 ## Getting Started

 To start add your [imgur](https://imgur.com/account/settings/apps) and [reddit](https://www.reddit.com/prefs/apps/) credentials in the creds.py file.

+You also need praw and imgurpython both of which can be installed through pip.